Mortgage benefits for a primary residence

+Only one property can be your primary residence at any given time.
 For a property to qualify as your primary residence, you usually have to live there for most of the year.
 For most people, this is a place that’s close to your job, family, friends, recreational clubs, religious organizations, daily activities and even your bank.
 If you’re a remote worker (and your employer confirms it) job distance might not come into play.

 - You should move into the property by a certain date, typically within 60 days of closing.